nachocaru/xaprb.com/content/blog/2012-09-07-announcing-innotop-1-9-0.md

   - Innotop
   - SQL
 ---
-I&#8217;ve just released [innotop][1] version 1.9.0.
+I've just released [innotop][1] version 1.9.0.
 This version fixes a lot of bugs, makes the tool work better when monitoring dozens of MySQL servers, and adds two new modes: a Health Dashboard and an InnoDB Blockers/Blocked mode.

  [1]: http://code.google.com/p/innotop/